jhusain/task-lib/README.md

 waitForQuote();
 ```

 Here is the definition of the getQuote function.
 This function returns a Task which issues a network request for a stock quote when run.
-Unlike a Promise, a consumer can stop observing a Task.
-The Task may also **cancel** the outgoing network request if its result is no longer being observed.
+Note that when a Task is created it returns a cancellation action to execute once all consumers have stopped observing its result.

 ```JavaScript
 var Task = require('task-lib');